FrenchToucan/AFK-WoW-Leveling/README.md

 # AHK-Scripts
 Uses AutoHotkey to automatically level WoW Retail characters.

 Requirements:
 AutoHotkey
 tdpetbattle add-on
 Access to new Dalaran (Legion) or WoD Menagerie
+The pets listed in each profile or equivalent

 Setup:
 1. Set up your macros using the keyboard layouts in the Keyboard Layouts folder.